EspejoLuis/quantlib-multilang/docs/devlogs/devlog_08_25.md

     - Adding unit test for normalize.
 A LOT!
     - Check coverage tests.
 All 100% !

-## TO DO
+## 11 August 2025: Integration tests for Date class in C++
+- Added 2 integration tests for date class.
+Testing range limit i.e. `validateYearRange` and `toString()`.

 - C++:
-    ❌ Check coverage.
+    ✅ Check coverage.
 Some issue
     ✅ Validation of inputs (e.g. no check for 30 Feb, etc. or for adding 11 to 30) ✅ Leap year awareness
     ✅ Overflow when adding days
     ❌ Integration tests (we only have unit test DateTest_catch.cpp) ✅ No utility like daysInMonth(month, year)
     ✅ No conversion logic from overflowing days to next month/year

 - C++:  - Or manually: `g++ --coverage -o test_date DateTest_catch.cpp` -> To check if it's correct.